 - Critical (respiratory failure, shock, or multiorgan system dysfunction): 5%

-The deaths that occurred among patients with the critical illness have an overall fatality rate of 2.3%.
+The deaths that occurred among patients with critical illness have an overall fatality rate of 2.3%.
 Patients with the critical disease have a fatality rate of 49%.

 In China, children have an illness severity lower than 49% for asymptomatic, mild, or moderate disease.
 5% of them have severe disease.
 Less than 1% have the critical disease.